donovanr/wemcell_example_cube_frank/README.md

 Note that there are plenty of other parameters internal to MCell that can be set, these are just the extra ones needed for MCell and WESTPA to properly continue trajectories.

-### Parameters that need to get changed in two places
+### Parameters that need to be changed in two places

 Changing some simulation parameters can be a little fussy, since you have to set the new value in two places.
 This is becasue both MCell and WESTPA independently need to know, e.g. how many iterations to run.